1LAB9fJYvmL9FUQREiUc2Rz7weVCm42qBs/bitcoin-offline-signing/README.md

 ## Objective

 Inspired by a popular [bitcoin.stackexchange.com thread](https://bitcoin.stackexchange.com/questions/32628/redeeming-a-raw-transaction-step-by-step-example-required) we wanted to understand P2PKH transactions down to the byte level.<br/>
+We soon discovered that the topic of the stackexchange thread had its restrictions as it only described a transaction to a _single_ output.<br/>
-The goal was to (as an academic exercise) create some automated scripts that would let us parameterize and repeat the transaction signing process without using bitcoin libraries that would abstract the inner workings of the process.<br/>
+As an academic exercise, our goal was to create some automated bash scripts that would let us parameterize _multiple_ outputs (think of change addresses for example) and repeat the transaction signing process without using bitcoin libraries that would abstract the inner workings of the process.<br/>

 ## Trust and constraints